 What it means to have security as the foundation of your Technology Strategy Framework is, as you’re making technology investment decisions (and as we’re making technology investment recommendations to a CEO and their C-suite), you want to make sure that the new technologies are secured by design and that they’re not going to introduce any additional risks to your business.

-Departmental applications are the technologies used by each of your departments, i.e., a marketing automation tool like Hubspot that your marketing team uses, an accounting platform like QuickBook that your accounting team uses, etc. Once you start filling this room with those departmental apps, you will be surprised of the number of applications that are being used within your organization.
+Departmental applications are the technologies used by each of your departments, i.e., a marketing automation tool like Hubspot that your marketing team uses, an accounting platform like QuickBooks that your accounting team uses, etc. Once you start filling this room with those departmental apps, you will be surprised by the number of applications that are being used within your organization.

 What’s important for us to think about is how we get the most out of these departmental applications.
-If we are going to purchase an application for accounting, marketing, finance, or sales, how can we do that in such a way that is strategic?
+If we are going to purchase an application for accounting, marketing, finance, or sales, how can we do that in such a strategic way?
 Further, how can those various tools be integrated (if needed) seamlessly to ensure efficient information/data flow between departments?
 Before making a purchase, we need to intentionally think about these.

-On top of all of these rooms is brand experience.
+The next room is the brand experience.
 We encourage CEOs and their C-suite executives to think of brand experience through two lenses: through a customer perspective and through an employee experience perspective.

-When thinking about brand experience from an employee experience perspective, some questions to ask include:
+When thinking about the brand experience from an employee experience perspective, some questions to ask include: